CX Loyal Hero

 Rewarding Customer Loyalty

 Businesses can leverage the rapid increase in digital adoption to connect with and secure new loyal customers.
-Customers like to be valued by brands they support; effective loyalty programs do just that.
+Customers like to be valued by the brands they support; effective loyalty programs do just that, and the rewards don’t have to be extravagant.
+They should be representative of your membership.

-Consumers are loyal to brands that are reliable and offer the products and services they're seeking.
-But the COVID-19 landscape has created a type of free-for-all when it comes to customer loyalty.
-If a product or service is not available, the customer will seek it out elsewhere, and perhaps favor the new business due to a better CX.
-By focusing on the integration of CX and loyalty rewards, businesses can hold on to customers even when times are tough.
+Consumers are loyal to brands that are reliable and offer the products and services they’re seeking.
+But the COVID-19 landscape has created a type of free-for-all regarding customer loyalty.
+If a product or service is unavailable, the customer will seek it out elsewhere and perhaps favor the new business due to a better CX.
+By focusing on integrating CX and loyalty rewards, companies can hold on to customers, even when times are tough.
+For small businesses, this integration of the customer experience can make or break, as other companies may be able to offer the same product or service at a lower rate, but your CX keeps customers coming back.

 Emphasizing Empathy in a Post-Pandemic World

-Customers are experiencing a collective trauma, with risks of exposure to a deadly virus, on top of everyday life being affected by lockdowns and restrictions.
+Customers have experienced a collective trauma, with risks of exposure to a deadly virus, on top of everyday life affected by lockdowns and restrictions.
 Businesses can improve the customer experience by emphasizing care and empathy at every touchpoint.

-Trust and safety are extremely important.
-Brands that deliver tone-deaf messages through marketing aren't likely to build strong or lasting customer relationships.
-According to Forbes, "companies that provide an emotional connection with customers outperform the sales growth of their competitors by 85%."
-Human connection has always been at the core of CX, and now it's more important than ever.
+Trust and safety are crucial.
+Brands that deliver tone-deaf messages through marketing aren’t likely to build strong or lasting relationships.
+According to Forbes, “Companies that provide an emotional connection with customers outperform the sales growth of their competitors by 85%.”
+Human connection has always been at the core of CX, and now it’s more important than ever.
 All messaging needs to reflect that.

-Positive emotional experiences drive customers to make purchasing decisions, and therefore drive customer loyalty.
-According to Gerald Zaltman of Harvard Business School, "95% of purchasing decisions are made by emotions."
+Positive emotional experiences drive customers to make purchasing decisions and drive customer loyalty.
+Gerald Zaltman of Harvard Business School says, “Emotions make 95% of purchasing decisions.”
 Brands cannot afford to sit on the sidelines in silence during crises.
-Values matter to today's consumers and play a large role in CX.
+Values matter to today’s consumers and play a significant role in CX and their buying decisions.

 Why Consumers Need Digital Interactions to Be More Human >

-Investments in enhancing customer experience like seamlessly integrating digital and in-person touchpoints and striking the right tone in messaging will be vital for building customer loyalty in the future.
-As we move into a post-pandemic world, businesses that put the customer front and center will be the winners in the new economy.
+Investments in enhancing customer experience, like seamlessly integrating digital and in-person touchpoints and striking the right tone in messaging, are vital for building customer loyalty.
+Businesses that put the customer front and center will win the new economy.

 get great content like this weekly